kospiotr/spring-core-workshops/index.md

 * We need an application for giving loans.
 * We give loans for a week, two weeks, three weeks, or for a month.
 * A logged user can see his loans, see his extensions, and what he owns.
-* A logged user can apply for a loan by entering the amount and choosing term.
+* A logged user can apply for a creditRequest by entering the amount and choosing term.
-* A logged user can extend his loan for 1 week.
+* A logged user can extend his creditRequest for 1 week.
-* The interest for a loan is 1% per day.
+* The interest for a creditRequest is 1% per day.
 But when extending, the interest goes up by 10%.
 * User cannot have more than 3 active loans.
 The number of extensions is unlimited.
-* We need an HTTP API for another system, to inform us, when a loan is paid up.
+* We need an HTTP API for another system, to inform us, when a creditRequest is paid up.
 * When we have an error, user should be redirected to “we are sorry” page.

 # Spring AOP